Codecademy/docs/content/python/concepts/dictionaries/terms/popitem/popitem.md

   - 'paths/computer-science'
 ---

-The `.popitem()` method of a Python dictionary returns the last inserted key/value pair from a dictionary as a tuple, and removes the entry.
+The `.popitem()` method of a Python dictionary returns the last inserted key/value pair from a dictionary as a tuple and removes the entry.
 It takes no arguments.

 **Note:** Prior to Python version 3.7, this method would remove a random item from the dictionary.